 - Mozzarella - it's the king of melty cheeses on pizza, so naturally we're using it here

 - Smoked gouda - it gives another layer of flavor, so I definitely recommend seeking it out at the store.
-I like to use this grater for it.

 - Cilantro - for a pop of freshness and herby contrast.
 If you can't eat cilantro, just omit it or use chopped Italian parsley instead.